LordYuuma/Slapper/README.md

 ----------
 This is a plugin for HexChat.
 You can get HexChat [from it's homepage](http://hexchat.github.io "Hexchat Homepage").

-Slapper consists of two components: the `hc_slapper` python module, which is installed via `setup.py` and the `slapper.py` hexchat plugin, which is best stored in the user's hexchat plugin directory.
-You can also install it system wide, but we do not recommend that for multiple reasons (autoloading, configuration of said autoloading in multi-user systems, etc. etc.)
+Slapper consists of two components: the `slapper` python module, which is installed via `setup.py` and the plugins in the plugins folder, which utilize it. (right now it's HexChat only.)

 Features:
 ------